PullRequestTimeout/PullRequestTimeout/README.md

 ## Current Projects

- - [Earl Grey Strartpage](): A replacement startpage for the browser using vanilla JS, HTML, and CSS as a project to practice fundamentals and API calls.
+ - [Earl Grey Startpage](https://github.com/PullRequestTimeout/earl-grey-startpage): A replacement startpage for the browser using vanilla JS, HTML, and CSS as a project to practice fundamentals and API calls.
 Drawing from [/r/startpages](https://www.reddit.com/r/startpages/) for some ideas and inspiration.

- - [](): A portfolio/landing page website for a friend's drone new videography/photography business.
+ - [1023 Aerials](https://github.com/PullRequestTimeout/1023-aerials-master): A portfolio/landing page website for a friend's drone new videography/photography business.
 Work includes video and photo editing, web design, development and deployment.

 ## Social Media